-Alin Tocmacov is an exhibit and experience designer with two decades’ background leading multi-disciplinary creative teams for cultural and commercial clients in Europe, the Middle East, Canada and the United States.
+Alin Tocmacov is an exhibit and experience designer with two decades’ background leading multi-disciplinary creative teams in Europe, the Middle East, Canada, and the United States.
 He joined C&G Partners in 2014, where he manages major museum projects for the firm’s cultural clients.
 His projects focus on the “phygital,” the intersection between physical and digital design experiences.

 Significant museum clients include Asia Society Texas Center, Canadian War Museum, Dutch National Museum of Antiquities, Fort McHenry Visitor Center, Museum of America and the Sea, National Center for Civil and Human Rights, National Children’s Museum, National Archives and Records Administration, and Scheepvaart Maritime Museum.